nodejs/single-executable/docs/virtual-file-system-requirements.md

 library, VFS file paths, which are considered internal to the single-executable, would not interfere with the actual file paths.

+## Accept file paths in the VFS as arguments

+If a single-executable formatter is run with an argument that is a path to a file inside the VFS, it should be able to use the `fs` APIs to read, format and print the formatted contents to `stdout`.

 ## Cross-platform tooling

 The tooling required for archiving / extracting files into / from the VFS must